 - Somewhat greasy

-Seriously, however, the Original Herbal Body Moisturizer has everything many men want (natural, cruelty-free ingredients) in a grooming product without including what many men don’t want (parabens, gluten and, yes, THC).
+Seriously, though, the Original Herbal Body Moisturizer has everything many men want (natural, cruelty-free ingredients) in a grooming product without including what many men don’t want (parabens, gluten, and, yes, THC).

 A key ingredient in Hempz body moisturizer is hemp seed oil, which is a perfectly-balanced oil that contains all of the 21 known amino acids, as well as essential fatty acids that are crucial to healthy skin.
 It’s also rich in super polyunsaturated fatty acids, which help relieve dermatitis and other skin conditions.